google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 1. Select tree loss that are inside 'forests' (meeting minimum canopy and area requirements)
 1. Define minimum area using connectedPixelCount (aka minimum mapping unit, typically the same as the minimum forest area)
-1. Estimate the tree loss that satify the above two
+1. Quantify the tree loss area that satify the above two

 <img src="loss.png" width="300">